inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 ![dbscan-elbow](/assets/impacts/dbscan-elbow.svg)

 Points before the elbow have neighbors at similar, short distances.
 Points after the elbow have distant neighbors.
 The elbow is the natural boundary between "normal density" and "too sparse".

+And how does one actually find the elbow?
+You find a library that can do it.
+Doing it manually is harder than it looks... trust me, I've tried.

+I should also mention: the elbow method has a mixed reputation.
+It is considered both subjective AND unreliable, in many practical applications the choice of an "elbow" is highly ambiguous.
+But I gave it a try, mostly because it looked promising... and it turns out that in the context of my algorithm, it works just fine.

 However, this isn't a foolproof method.
 I use the calculated `eps`, then remove the outliers and again compare the noisiness of the leftover time series.
 If I'm not happy with the result, I increase the `eps` and try again.
 </details>